wix-incubator/react-templates/README.md

 Lightweight templates for [React](http://facebook.github.io/react/index.html).

 * No runtime libraries.
 No magic.
 Simply precompile your way to clear React code.
-* Easy syntax that's similar to HTML.
-Out of the box support from IDEs.
+* Easy syntax that's similar to HTML, supported by most IDEs.
 * Clear separation of presentation and logic - almost zero HTML in component files.
-* Declarative coding ensures the HTML that you write and the HTML you inspect look nearly identical.
+* Declarative coding ensures that the HTML that you write and the HTML you inspect look nearly identical.
 * Supports AMD, CommonJS, and globals.

 ## How does it work